 Qualifications for Receiving Section 8 Housing

 To receive Section 8, you must be below 50% of the area median income.
 The process of applying for low-income housing is free.
 If you encounter anyone wanting to charge you or the application, say no thanks and look further.

 - Call or visit the housing authority.

 - Get on the waiting list.

 - Make sure you have proper documentation.

 U.S. Department of Housing and Urban Development (HUD)

-Section 8 is a voucher program, which issues prospective tenants with an acceptance voucher for low-income housing.
+Section 8 is a voucher program that issues prospective tenants with an acceptance voucher for low-income housing.
 You have to look for a property owner that will accept their voucher.
-For more information call, 704-336-5183 or visit Section 8 Housing.
+For more information, call 704-336-5183 or visit Section 8 Housing.

-This program works similarly to the other programs, except mortgage assistance helps those who need help to pay your mortgage.
+This program works similarly to the other programs, except mortgage assistance helps those who need help to pay their mortgage.